 Amsterdam Doubletree Hotel

 The east of Central station has undergone a complete metamorphosis.
 All of the old buildings have been torn down.
-The first building you will see is the Doubletree Hotel on your left hand side.
+The first building you will see is the Doubletree Hotel.

 Floating Chinese restaurant